All Episodes

 So plug that and look at the different kinds of things.

-Get yourself a generator and become self sufficient.
+Get yourself a generator and become self-sufficient.

 Have water.

-Have a water supply, have a filtering system.
+Have a filtering system.

-Know where the swimming pools are in your area or where the water supply is in your area and be sure that you're thinking about you will lose, you know, when you lose electricity, you lose water and you should have some basic necessities for the size of your family that you're considered about.
+Know where the swimming pools are in your area or where the water supply is in your area and be sure that you're thinking about you will lose, you know, when you lose electricity, you lose water.

-So don't be afraid of being called a survivalistists go do some intelligent things that say, you know, I keep my car with some gas in it, you know, and I'm not always on empty.
+Go do some intelligent things that says, you know, I keep my car with some gas in it, you know, and I'm not always on empty.

 Yeah.